 The winning bidder fails to buy the item, or

-The reserve price is not met in a reserve price auction
+The reserve price is not met in a reserve price auction-style listing

-Making sure a Second Chance Offer is legitimate
+Make sure the Second Chance Offer is legitimate

-Here’s how you might receive legitimate Second Chance Offers:
+Here's how you'd receive a legitimate Second Chance Offer notice:

-In My eBay – Messages: You'll see a Second Chance Offer email from eBay in your Messages inbox.
+In the Messages section of My eBay: you'll receive a Second Chance Offer email from eBay in your inbox.

-Offers to buy or sell items outside of eBay are not permitted.
+Offers to buy or sell items outside of eBay are not allowed.
 They circumvent (avoid) our fees and are a potential fraud risk for both buyers and sellers.

-You can choose not to receive Second Chance Offers by changing your communication preferences.
+You can choose not to receive Second Chance Offers: